Thurston County Running and Track and Field: The Top Influencer In Thurston County Running And Track and Field History

 The Thurston County Striders produced more summer track champions than any other program in the history of our area.
 Some examples of athletes who competed for the T.C. striders are below.

 Patsy Walker went on to win the heptathlon at Division 1 national collegiate championships.
 Also, Patsy made the USA World Championship Track and Field team in the heptathlon.
 Patsy competed for UCLA and the University of Houston.
 Patsy Walker amazingly beat Olympic Gold Medal Heptathlon winner Jackie Joyner Kersee at one time and was the U.S. Olympic team alternate in the heptathlon.
-Her school records and some state classification records still stand 43 years later.
+Her school records and some state classification records still stand nearly 50 years later.

 At Yelm High School, Patsy Walker-Pointer won the Girl's state track and field championship all by herself!
 She is one of the few athletes in America to win a school state championship all by herself.
 Patsy was inducted into the Washington High School Hall of Fame in 2018.